-You want your content to fill up the entire page, but leave some breathing room as well (so that page doesn’t look cluttered).
+You want your content to fill up the entire page.

-Play around with the following elements of your CV formatting to ensure your content neatly fits onto the page.
+Play around with the following elements of your CV's formatting to ensure your content neatly fits onto the page.

 If your CV just about fits onto a single page but ran a few lines over, you can adjust your margins to create additional space.